com-pas/contributing/docs/HOME.md

 By contributing to the CoMPAS project, you accept and agree to the following terms and conditions for your present and future contributions submitted to CoMPAS.

 All contributions to this project are licensed under the license stipulated at the corresponding sub-repository.
-Except where otherwise explicitely indicated, CoMPAS is an open source project licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0/).
+Except where otherwise explicitly indicated, CoMPAS is an open source project licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0/).

 The project requires the use of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 The DCO is a legally binding statement asserting that you are you have the right to submit your contribution and to license it under the project's applicable license.